dtcenter/MET/docs/Users_Guide/config_options.rst

    * "THRESH" for the double-threshold merging method.
 Merge objects that would be part of the same object at the lower threshold.

-   * "ENGINE" for the fuzzy logic approach comparing the field to itself
+   * ENGINE for the fuzzy logic approach comparing the field to itself

-   * "BOTH" for both the double-threshold and engine merging methods
+   * BOTH for both the double-threshold and engine merging methods

 .. code-block:: none